Overcoming Children’s Dental Anxiety in Clayton

 A trip to the dentist can be a scary event for a child.
 Especially the first visit, or if they had a bad experience their first go around.
 As parents, we understand the importance of routine exams and promoting good oral hygiene, but our kids often don’t.
-Dr. Folden Lee discusses what he has seen of children’s dental anxiety in Clayton, NC and tips to help your child overcome their fear.
+Dr. Lee & Dr. Bell discuss what they have seen of children’s dental anxiety in Clayton, NC and tips to help your child overcome their fear.
 Bonus, this helps relieve stress for you too!

 Consult with your dentist as to when you should begin your child’s routine dental exams.
 Starting them young with gradual exposure to the dentist, dental office, sitting in the chair, the instruments, etc. will all slowly become familiar.
 Often children and adults feel a lack of control when sitting in the dental chair with their mouth open.
 The more positive experiences we have in the chair the more trust we typically gain.
 Give your child the security of sitting next to them and allow them to ask the dentist questions and verbalize how they are feeling.
 Gradual exposure is also extremely helpful for when a procedure is needed.
 If they are accustomed to routine visits, they know if they feel pain in their procedure this isn’t typical of normal dental visits.
 They also have established trust with the dental office easing their nerves a bit.